-Always so “no” to the first price when locals are trying to sell you something.
+Always say “no” to the first price when locals are trying to sell you something.
 They will always try and rob you at first, and the price will always go down when you say “no”.
 If you can’t get a price you like simply start to walk away and they will say “stop” and go lower on the price for fear of losing a sale.

-Taxi’s and other private drivers will always try and rip you off.
+Taxis and other private drivers will always try and rip you off.
 It’s best to always get a metered taxi or agree on a price upfront.
-The sharks hang out at airports, bus stations, and train stations praying on gullible newcomers and foreigners – the prices for transportation at airports, bus station and train stations will always be outrageously high.
+The sharks hang out at airports, bus stations, and train stations preying on gullible newcomers and foreigners – the prices for transportation at airports, bus station and train stations will always be outrageously high.
 Either haggle to death with these drivers or walk a little ways away from the station and find a better priced ride.